postlund/hass-atv-beta/README.md

 to it.
 That way you get updates automatically.
 But you can just copy and add files the old fashined way as well.

+1. When inside of HACS, go to the "Settings" tab and then you'll see an "Add Custom Repository" field at the bottom of that page.
+2. Paste in the following URL: https://github.com/postlund/hass-atv-beta and select Integration" from the Category dropdown and hit the save button.
+3. Install it through HACS, this will require a restart of Home Assistant to fully install After this is done, you can set it up via Home Assistant Configuration -> Integrations page.

 ## Setting up

 Head over to that Integrations page and add an Apple TV from there.
 You have to